-- Year 1 Science Focus: builds core skills in geoscience, mathematics, physics and chemistry. - Year 2 Engineering Focus: builds awareness of society, industry, and practical solutions to problems. - Year 3 Professional Focus: develops skills in communication, presentation, teamwork, problemsolving and project management. - Year 4 Research Focus: develops skills in project design, advanced research methods, and frontier geoscience, and actively explores the scientific boundaries of human knowledge.
+- Year 1 Science Focus: builds core skills in geoscience, mathematics, physics and chemistry. - Year 2 Engineering Focus: builds awareness of society, industry, and practical solutions to problems. - Year 3 N/A (you will be studying abroad) - Year 4 Research Focus: develops skills in project design, advanced research methods, and frontier geoscience, and actively explores the scientific boundaries of human knowledge.